 Although not required in California, a two weeks notice letter may be required by your company’s policy or your contractual employment agreement.
 If notice is not required by either, it still may be in your benefit to create a two weeks notice in CA. A two weeks notice in California may be a tricky decision, consulting an employment attorney may be a great option before taking certain steps in your termination.
-By the way, if you need a motorcycle accident lawyers, please consider our office!

 If your employment contract and your company’s policy does not require notice, should you still give notice?